Yekna/weekendr/README.md

 2. Configure environment variables in .env.local and .env
 3. `npm run dev`

-NOTE: If developing in firefox be sure to go into console settings and uncheck Disable HTTP Cache (when toolbas is open)
+NOTE: If developing in firefox be sure to go into console settings and uncheck Disable HTTP Cache (when toolbox is open)